-February is Feedback month at Strong Training and Coaching!
+FFebruary is Feedback month at Strong Training and Executive Coaching in NYC!
 We’ll delve into all aspects of this ‘F’ word all month, so stay tuned!

 Here’s the paradox of feedback: It’s the #1 thing managers fear the most and also the #1 thing employees crave.
 In a recent study by Zenger-Folkman, 94% of employees say constructive feedback improves their performance when presented well, and teams with managers who openly received feedback showed a double-digit increase in performance over those teams who received no feedback at all.